A Celiac’s Gluten Free Guide to Greece

 Like parsley dip.

-Also, note that in my months in Greece, I found that fries are usually fried in separate oil, meaning that they were uncontaminated and delicious.
+Also, note that in my months in Greece, I found that fries were almost all fried in separate oil, meaning that they had no cross-contact, and also were delicious.
 Celiacs, be warned: if you love fries as much as I do, you might need to factor in some workouts to your visit to Greece.
-I asked at every place I went to that served French fries, and each one was appalled that I would even suggest they fry their fries with other food—they was all safe to eat, but do please keep asking just in case!
+I asked at every place I went to that served fries or fried potatoes, and each spot was universally appalled that I would even suggest they fry their fries with other food and ruin them.
+If only Canada felt the same way!
+The result, though, was that they was all safe to eat, but do please keep asking just in case!

 Fresh and roasted vegetables: always a good bet